AnjanRanaMagar/django-proflie/README.md

 # django-proflie
-Creating Your Profile Using Django Framework
+Creating a web Profile Using Django Framework